Bright Girl Teen sunscreen

 Water-resistance

 Always a good quality in sunscreens, especially in the summer months when sweat, swimming, and activity can cause your sunscreen to wear off.
 Water resistant properties help sunscreens stay where they belong: on you skin.
+I always recommend reapplying sunscreen every two hours when outdoors.

 Other ingredients

 Bonus if your sunscreens have ingredients such as hyaluronic acid or glycerin to help keep your skin hydrated.
-Some formulations also include antioxidants such as vitamin E to add an extra layer of protection and help neutralize damage from UV rays.
+Some formulations also include antioxidants such as vitamin E or bioflavonoids to add an extra layer of protection and help neutralize damage from UV rays.

 A little more about Bright Girl Sunscreens